OpenGamma/OG-Platform/docs/engine/Writing Engine Functions.rst

 Market Data
 -----------
 Provision of market data is obviously a key feature of a risk system.
+The market data provided by the system includes raw data such as quotes and time series of quotes, and also higher-level structures derived from them.
+This includes, but is not limited to, curves, surfaces, FX rates and FX matrices.
+Functions should not need to build these structures themselves, they should be built by the engine and requested by the functions when the calculations are performed.

-The OpenGamma platform includes functions to provide market data: ``MarketDataFn`` (single values) and ``HistoricalMarketDataFn`` (time series of values).
+The OpenGamma platform includes functions to provide low-level market data quotes: ``MarketDataFn`` (single values) and ``HistoricalMarketDataFn`` (time series of values).
+Functions are also provided for requesting high-level data, for example ``DiscountingMulticurveCombinerFn`` should be used for requesting curve bundles.
 A function that requires market data should declare a constructor parameter taking one of the market data functions and the engine will provide it.

 These functions should be used in preference to ``MarketDataBundle`` which is available from the environment.
 ``MarketDataBundle`` is a lower-level API not intended to be used by regular functions.
 The standard market data functions were specifically created to provide a higher-level, easier to use API.

-Market data includes raw data such as quotes and time series of quotes, and also any higher-level structures derived from them.
-This includes, but is not limited to, curves, surfaces, FX rates and FX matrices.
-Functions should not need to build these structures themselves, they should be built by the engine and supplied to the functions when the calculations are performed.

 Requesting market data in a function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~